Mac O'Keefe

 Macaire Emeric "Mac" O'Keefe (born February 6, 1998, in Syosset, New York) is an American professional lacrosse player who currently plays for Archers Lacrosse Club in the Premier Lacrosse League and the San Diego Seals in the National Lacrosse League.
-He previously played college lacrosse at Penn State, where he is the NCAA's all time leading goal scorer.
+He previously played college lacrosse at Penn State, where he had set a new career goals record.

 Early life and career

 O'Keefe was born in Plainview, New York, as one of two children to Lynann and Brian O'Keefe, and raised in Syosset, New York.
 Brian played college lacrosse at Fairleigh Dickinson University, where he recorded 251 career points, and professional lacrosse in the NLL for the New York Saints and Anaheim Storm.
 Due to his influence, Mac grew up playing box lacrosse.

 In the field, O'Keefe originally played as a goalie before switching to attack in eighth grade.
 O'Keefe played lacrosse for Syosset High School, where he helped them to Nassau County and Long Island Class A Championships in 2015, where he led Nassau County in goals, and he earned honorable mention All-America honors in 2014 and 2015.